Treasure Act 1996: "Treasure" definition

-The Treasure Act allows for a reward up to the market value of the treasure to be shared among the finder and the tenants and/or owner of the land on which the treasure was found.
+The Act allows for a reward up to the market value of the treasure to be shared among the finder and the tenants and/or owner of the land on which the treasure was found.
 The amount of the reward and how it is divided among the claimants is determined by the Treasure Valuation Committee.

 Successful cases involving the Treasure Act include that of the Ringlemere gold cup.
 Non-treasure finds are the remit of the Portable Antiquities Scheme.